top of page

 Walking Through

-Since September 2024 Robert, Tina and Kairav have hosted seventeen walkthroughs, each lasting three hours and welcoming more than 400 visitors.
+Since September 2024 Robert, Tina and Kairav have hosted twenty-one walkthroughs, each lasting three hours and welcoming more than 600 visitors.

 “Thank you for allowing us to visit your masterpiece at the last moment.
 I just came home, closed my eyes and memorised the walk you gave.
 First of all, I must mention that you are a very good storyteller, I don’t know how you held our attention for more than three hours and each and every word of yours was a wealth of knowledge for us.
 I thought you would have been born in any Indian village because I always travel and specifically I see Indian village homes and I saw so many similarities to what you have achieved, but it was done with modern approach.
 I must mention that you changed my thoda perspective about architecture!”